 The first courtyard of Palazzo Vecchio was built in the first half of the fourteenth century and then modified by Michelozzo in the fifteenth century.
 This architect replaced the pillars with cylindrical and octagonal columns and then built the loggia.

-The courtyard of Palazzo Vecchio was decorated, in occasion of the wedding between Francesco de’ Medici and Giovanna of Austria (1565), with plasters and paintings of Austrians cities, in honor of the spouse.
+In the second half of the 16th century, the entire building underwent major modification works carried out by Vasari at the behest of Cosimo I de’ Medici.
+The courtyard of Palazzo Vecchio was decorated, on the occasion of the wedding between Francesco de’ Medici and Giovanna of Austria (1565), with stucco and dry paintings of Austrian cities, in honor of the bride.